Jwely/neural_network/README.md

 This is a python implimentation of neural networks with back propogation and experimental stability metrics to speed convergence of cortex training

-This was created as my own learning excersize for neural networks, but has evolved to be of moderate complexity and high quality.
+This was created as my own learning excersize for neural networks.
 It manages the creation and training of neural networks or "cortex's" with some diagnostic and tracking ability.
 It has thus far been tested to train cortex's on fairly simple training datasets, but has performed extremely reliably.